ZoccoCss/kalisoc/README.md

 ## Usage

 To use this project, you need to connect to the firewall instance using its public IP address and configure its OpenVPN service.
 You can then use the OpenVPN client on your machine to connect to the firewall.
-You can then access all the other instances in the SOC and LAN subnets using their private IP addresses through SSH or RDP protocols.
+You can then access all the other instances in the SOC and LAN subnets using their private IP addresses through http. https, SSH or RDP protocols.

 You need to enter into Elasticsearch and then install an Elastic-Agent of each of the other machines except for Kali-Pearly.
 Otherwise, data will not be ingested into Elasticsearch.